-2.8 Perspectives: Short essays that expose a point of view about a relevant topic in oral and craniofacial sciences.
+2.8 Perspectives: By invitation only. short essays that expose a point of view about a relevant topic in oral and craniofacial sciences.
 A maximum of 1,500 words and up to 10 current references (75% from the last five years) are permitted.
 A maximum of two authors is allowed.

 2.9 Due to editorial needs and/or agreements with the author, these formats may vary.